 - Earned Income Tax Credit: Offered to low-income families, this credit is refundable, which means the government will send you cash even if you don’t owe any taxes.
 Sometimes this is overlooked when eligible families have incomes so low they aren’t required to file returns, so they miss out on claiming the credit.

 - Child and Dependent Care Credit: If you pay someone else to watch your children while you work, you may be able to claim a credit.
-Depending on your income, you could get a credit of up to 35 percent of qualified expenses up to $6,000.
+According to the IRS: “The total expenses that you may use to calculate the credit may not be more than $3,000 (for one qualifying individual) or $6,000 (for two or more qualifying individuals).”

 - State Income or Sales Tax Deduction: You can deduct state income tax you paid from your federal return.
 If your state doesn’t charge an income tax, you can use the amount you paid in state sales tax instead.

-- IRA contributions: Contributions to Roth IRAs are not deductible, but depending on your income and whether you have a retirement plan at work, you can deduct up to $5,500 if you put money in a traditional IRA.
+- IRA contributions: Contributions to Roth IRAs are not deductible.
+However, depending on your income and whether you have a retirement plan at work, you can deduct up to $5,500 if you put money in a traditional IRA.
 If you’re age 50 or older, the limit is increased to $6,500.

 Mistake No. 9: Failing to claim all your income